 More Healthy Cookie Recipes

-- Healthy pumpkin cookies
+- Healthy peanut butter cookies

-- Almond flour skillet cookie
+- Almond flour chocolate chip cookies

-- Healthy oatmeal cookies
+- Healthy banana oatmeal cookies

-Healthy High Protein Oatmeal Cookies
+Protein Cookies Recipe

 - Preheat oven to 350 degrees F. Line large baking sheet with unbleached parchment paper or silicone baking mat, and spray with cooking spray.

 - In a medium bowl, mash bananas with a fork.
-Add whey protein powder, oats and peanut butter; stir well to combine (batter's consistency will be runny).
+Add whey protein powder, oats and peanut butter.
+Stir well to combine, batter's consistency will be runny.
 Add chocolate chips and give a few more stirs.

 - Spoon mixture onto prepared baking sheet (cookies don’t spread, so shape them now) and bake for 12-14 minutes (depending on size).
 Cool on a cooling rack for 5 minutes.

-Store: Refrigerate in an airtight container for up to 1 week.
+- Store: Refrigerate in an airtight container for up to 1 week.

-Freeze: For up to 1 month.
+- Freeze: For up to 1 month.
 The best way to defrost protein cookies is in a microwave.
 That way the moisture and softness is restored.

 - Can I use plant-based protein powder?
-It contains very absorbent ingredients like peas, rice, etc., which yields dry cookies.
-For that reason, I don’t recommend the substitution.However, if you want to experiment with vegan protein powder, I recommend using ½ the amount, to begin with.
+No. It contains very absorbent ingredients like peas, rice, which yields dry cookies.
+For that reason, I don’t recommend the substitution.